Chevrolet Trax: South Korea

 The Trax was introduced in South Korea in February 2013.
-It is powered by the 1.4 L turbocharged gasoline engine.
+It was powered by the 1.4 L turbocharged gasoline engine.
 In 2015, a 1.6-litre diesel engine was added.
 The facelift model was introduced in October 2016.

-It was the most exported car of South Korea in 2016, 2017, and 2018.
+It was the most exported car of South Korea from 2016 to 2018.

 United States

-The Trax came to the United States as a 2015 model, due to the success of the Buick Encore (the Trax and Encore share the GM Gamma II platform) and possible competition from the Jeep Renegade; GM initially had no plans to offer the Trax to the US market.
-The US-market Trax is largely unchanged from the global version, but has some US-specific features including OnStar with AT&T 4G LTE and SiriusXM satellite radio.
+The Trax came to the United States as a 2015 model, following the success of the Buick Encore (the Trax and Encore share the GM Gamma II platform) and possible competition from the Jeep Renegade; GM initially had no plans to offer the Trax to the U.S. market.
+The U.S.-market Trax was largely unchanged from the global version, but had some U.S.-specific features including OnStar with AT&T 4G LTE and SiriusXM satellite radio.

-The US version is powered by the 1.4 L turbocharged inline-4 with 138 bhp at 4,900 rpm and 148 lbft at 1,850 rpm.
-Trailer towing is not recommended.
-Only the 6-speed automatic transmission is available.
+The U.S. version was powered by the 1.4 L turbocharged inline-4 with 138 bhp at 4,900 rpm and 148 lbft at 1,850 rpm.
+Trailer towing was not recommended.
+Only the 6-speed automatic transmission was available.

-Three trim levels, both available with front-wheel-drive and all-wheel-drive, are available: LS, LT, and LTZ.
+Three trim levels, each available with front-wheel drive and all-wheel drive, are available: LS, LT, and LTZ.

 2017 refresh

 Chevrolet performed a mid-cycle update on the Trax for the 2017 model year, first unveiled at the 2016 Chicago Auto Show on February 12, 2016.
 The updated Trax carried design cues from the Malibu and Volt, including new halogen projector headlights, LED daytime running lights, dual taillights, and a new grille design.
-A set of 18-inch aluminum wheels are offered on the Premier model trim.
-The interior is also redesigned with a new dashboard and center instrument panel.
-Overall, the 2017 facelift improves Trax's perceived quality.
+A set of 18-inch aluminum wheels were offered on the Premier model trim.
+The interior was also redesigned with a new dashboard and center instrument panel.
+Overall, the 2017 facelift improved Trax's perceived quality.
 The 2017 Trax went on sale in the fall of 2016.

 The Trax continued unchanged for the 2020 model year in North America.
 It was joined by a slightly larger model, the Trailblazer (no relation to the previous North American or international mid-sized SUVs of the same name).

-For the 2021 model year, the base L and high end Premier levels were removed from the offering trims, leaving the bottom tier LS and now top tier LT.
+For the 2021 model year, the base L and high end Premier levels were removed from the offering trims, leaving the bottom-tier LS and now top-tier LT.

-Name variations
+Regional variants

 Holden Trax (2013–2020)

 In Australia and other Oceania markets, the Chevrolet Trax was offered under the Holden brand until that brand was discontinued in 2020.
 It went on sale in 2013.

 Chevrolet Tracker

-In Russia and South America, the Trax is instead named the Chevrolet Tracker, which was the name used in North and Latin America from 1989–1991 and 1999–2008 for a Chevrolet/Geo version of the Suzuki Sidekick.
+In Russia and South America, the Trax was instead named the Chevrolet Tracker, which was the name used in North and Latin America from 1989 to 1991 and 1999 to 2008 for a Chevrolet/Geo version of the Suzuki Sidekick.